patternfly/patternfly-elements/elements/pfe-content-set/README.md

 - default (no extra attributes)
     - Accordion: On the heading, there is a caret pointing to the right, on the left edge.
 When expanded, a border appears around the whole content set and the caret points downward.
     - Tabs: A border appears which includes the active tab and excludes the inactive tabs.
 There is a colored indicator on the active tab, and a monochromatic indicator on the inactive tabs.
-- `pfe-variant="primary"`
+- `pfe-variant="wind"`
-    - Accordion: A tint appears behind every other heading, to achieve a zebra striping pattern across the stack of headings.
-Carets and borders from the default style still apply.
-    - Tabs: Borders are removed, only an indicator appears under the active heading.
+    - Tabs: Borders are removed, only an accent colored indicator appears under the active heading.
-- `pfe-variant="secondary"`
+- `pfe-variant="earth"`
-    - Accordion: Headings are on a dark background, text color is reversed.
     - Tabs: Headings are encased in a block.
-The active heading is solid, with a caret pointing downward towards the content.
-Other headings have a border with no fill.
+The active heading has an accent colored border on one side.
 - `vertical`
     - Accordion: No effect.
     - Tabs: Headings stack on the left, content pane is shown on the right.